 Ice Hockey at the Winter Olympics

-- In 1920, the first time Olympic Ice hockey was played was at the Summer Olympics, with Canada winning the gold medal with the United States second and Czechoslovakia third.
+- The first time Olympic Ice hockey was played was at the Summer Olympics in 1920, with Canada winning the gold medal and the United States second and Czechoslovakia third.

 - In St Moritz in 1948, the American Olympic Committee sent a hockey team, as did the American Hockey Association.
-As a consequence, the IOC barred either from being considered for a medal.
+As a consequence, the IOC barred both from being considered for a medal.

 - In 1956 the Soviet Union (USSR) participated in its first ever Winter Olympics, and not only won the gold medal in ice hockey, but won the most medals of all countries.